 The LGPS is a funded defined benefit scheme, with assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2014 was £50,000, of which employer's contributions totalled £39,000 and employees' contributions totalled £11,000.
-The agreed contribution rates for future years are 20.3% for employers and 5.5 - 12.5% for employees.
+The total contribution made for the year ended 31 August 2015 was £59,000, of which employer's contributions totalled £46,000 and employees' contributions totalled £13,000.
+The agreed contribution rates for the year to 1 April 2016 are 20.4% for employers and 5.5 - 12.5% for employees.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding local government pension scheme liabilities would be met by the Department for Education.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
 The guarantee came into force on 18 July 2013.